The building inspection is a visual examination of building components and elements.

-Maintenance work is necessary to keep the building functioning properly and to ensure optimal occupant safety.
-Using the building status certificate, the professional is able to establish the provident fund.
+Maintenance work is necessary in order to maintain proper functioning of the building and to ensure optimal occupant safety.
+Using the building status certificate, the professional is able to establish the contingency fund and the service book.

 The Syndicate of Co-ownership uses this fund to finance the major repairs of the common parts of the building.

 Before buying a building, it is preferable that a visual inspection be done by a professional.

 This inspection is important to detect deficiencies and provide the purchaser with adequate information regarding the building.

 This information is essential for the buyer so that he can plan an adequate budget for maintenance.

 Following the pre-purchase inspection, the buyer must have a clear idea of the deficiencies that can affect the value of the building.

 Sometimes, the seller wants to have his property inspected himself to avoid surprises.